"HELLO! I'M BRIAN BLESSED! AND I'M DOING THIS WEEK'S BBC RADIO FOUR APPEAL ON BEHALF OF THE DEAF!!!"Click here. Receive ham.

 - He has also been sighted presenting Unbeatable Banzuke, enthusiastically, in the guise of "Banzuke Brian" attired in what appears to be red plastic faux-samurai armour several sizes too small, on the UK's Challenge telly channel.

-- Appeared in Have I Got News for You, in a bizarre performance which was possibly so good it broke time.
+- Appeared as host in Have I Got News for You in season 35, in a bizarre performance which was possibly so good it broke time.
 We'll just have to wait and see.

 - Also with Paul Merton he appeared on Room 101 demonstrating that his loudness was a choice in response to newsreader and presenter Kirsty Young wanting to put unnecessarily loud people in Room 101.
 Blessed took the role of a whispering snooker commentator for about 26 seconds.